-THE FIELD WORK EXAM IS NOT GIVEN IN THE SUMMER.
+THE FIELD WORK AND THE FINAL EXAMS ARE NOT GIVEN IN THE SUMMER.
+STUDENTS SHOULD PLAN TO TAKE THE FIELDWORK EXAM THE SEMESTER BEFORE THEY PLAN TO TAKE PRACTICUM.
 ADDITIONALLY, THE FIELD WORK EXAM IS TAKEN IN THE SECOND SEMESTER AND IS BASED ON A FULL-TIME SCHEDULE (E.G., 12-16 CREDIT HOURS); STUDENTS ENROLLED PART-TIME SHOULD CONSULT WITH THEIR ADVISOR ABOUT THEIR INDIVIDUAL ASSESSMENT SCHEDULE TO TAKE THE FIELDWORK EXAM AND OTHER PROGRAM REQUIREMENTS.
+ONCE STUDENTS SUBMIT THEIR FW EXAM APPLICATION TO THE STAFF ASSISTANT, PLEASE WAIT UNTIL A WEEK BEFORE THE FW EXAM TO RECEIVE INFORMATION FROM THE PROGRAM CHAIR/DGS FOR DETAILED INSTRUCTIONS ABOUT HOW TO ACCESS THE FW EXAM.
+ALWAYS CHECK WITH THE STAFF ASSISTANT TO VERIFY IF SHE RECEIVED YOUR APPLICATION IF NEEDED.

 NOTE: You will need your advisor's approval before you complete some of these forms.

-Click on this link to download and complete the Admissions to Field Work Exam Form (Submit to Phyllis Bates)
+Click on this link to download and complete the Admissions to Field Work Exam Form (Submit to Lori Hunley at Lori.hunley@uky.edu)